Republic of Korea Navy Special Warfare Flotilla: Anti-piracy operations

 Since 2009, the SWF have formed the core of the Cheonghae anti-piracy task group deployed to the coast of Somalia.
 In the early morning of January 22, 2011, as part of Operation Dawn of Gulf of Aden, 15 SWF operators boarded the 11,000-ton chemical freighter Samho Jewelry which was taken by 13 pirates 6 days prior; 21 sailors had been held hostages.
 ROKS Choi-Young, a 4600-ton destroyer, dispatched its SWF team at 4:58 am along with a Lynx helicopter which then circled the ship and fired machine guns to distract the pirates.
 The boarding party of 15 SWF killed 8 pirates and captured 5 without taking any casualties after 3 hours of intense firefighting.
 All 21 hostages were secured, with one hostage suffering a non-fatal gunshot wound to the abdomen.

 Sinking of the MV Sewol

 SWF provided 114 men that took part in the recovery operation during the sinking of the MV Sewol, during which 304, mostly high school students, perished.

+Cultural depictions

+Steel Troops, dubbed a "military survival program", features male South Korean reservists who served in various special forces units across different branches of the Republic of Korea Armed Forces.

+The Soldiers seeks to find the "best special forces operator in the world", beginning with selecting the best Korean special forces representatives through a series of missions.